1. K-State home

 Return to Heath and Nutrition Agent Articles

-But while we can’t change the prices at the grocery stores, there are some strategies that can help manage one’s grocery budget especially in regards to meat purchases.
+Many of us experience sticker shock at the price of groceries - especially in the meat department.
+While we can’t change the prices at the grocery stores, there are some strategies that can help manage one’s grocery budget especially in regards to meat purchases.
 If we can rethink the way we shop for meat for our everyday meals, we could have more funds for those special pieces.

 • Try to get into the habit of shopping with sale ads.
 These weekly ads are delivered to mailboxes each Wednesday, which is plenty of time to look through to see what’s on sale and plan your meals for the following week.
 Overtime, you’ll become familiar with average prices so you can recognize great deals.